openHPI/codeoceanR/README.md

 `rt_create_task()` can be run as-is or with the arguments:

-- `zipfile`: defaults to interactive file choice, could be e.g. "C:/Dropbox/R/FProg20_R_quiz_1.zip"
+- `zipfile`: defaults to interactive file choice, could be e.g. "C:/Dropbox/R/FProg20_Rex_1.zip"
-  _If the quiz is unzipped (the default on Mac OS Safari), any file within the folder_
+  _If the exercise is unzipped (the default on Mac OS Safari), any file within the folder_
 - `deletezip`: defaults to delete the zip file if task creation was successful, could be FALSE

 `rt_create_task()` should